Make a difference in your community! Peer relationships have been shown to improve mental health outcomes.

 An HRSA grant will cover the tuition for 128 students to complete the three courses in this program.
 Receiving free tuition through this grant requires you to commit to completing the program three courses and practicum hours) and, after completing the courses, seeking employment as a Peer Specialist working with transitional-age youth or the parents of children, adolescents, or transitional age youth.

 Please submit your application and required documents as soon as possible.
-Next cohort or courses begins on Monday, June 5th, 10:00 am to 4:30 pm at the Culver City SHARE! location.
+Next cohort (includes three courses plus practicum) will start on Tuesday, September 19, 2017

 Courses must be taken in sequence.